imagej/imagej.github.io/_pages/plugins/trakem2/scripting.md

 `   Then choose "Reset layer Z and thickness".`

 2\.
-Click on the first layer node, then {% include key keys='Shift|click' %} on the last layer node.
+Click on the first layer node, then {% include key keys='Shift|left click' %} on the last layer node.

 `   All nodes will be selected.`